 I am employed as a Treatment Support Reflexologist by Penny Brohn Uk two days a week where I support cancer patients at GenesisCare Chelmsford.
 Reflexology is available as part of the wider whole-person treatment support programme for people undergoing radiotherapy and/or chemotherapy for cancer treatment.
 Penny Brohn UK is a cancer charity that works in partnership with GenesisCare.
 This is a very special and rewarding role where I can offer care and support to others at a vulnerable time in their life.

 I volunteered at the Helen Rollason Cancer Charity shop in Danbury for 5 years as I wanted to give something back to the charity for all the fantastic support they provided me during my treatment.
-I am contracted by the charity as a staff bank member to provide reflexology treatments at their cancer support centres.

 As a family we have 'puppy walked' for the City of London Police and given a temporary home to a Labrador and a Springer Spaniel until they were mature enough to commence their police training.
 This is a very rewarding experience, although hard when the time comes to say goodbye.